- ABOUT US

 An academic record is considered official when it is issued and sealed in an envelope by the issuing institution or examination authority.
 Opened original records are generally not considered official.
 Records sealed or attested by notaries or other organizations other than the issuing institution are not considered official.

-Because it may take some time for schools outside the United States to forward your records to us, you are encouraged to have legible photocopies of your foreign academic records available.
+Because it may take some time for schools outside the United States to forward your records to us, you are encouraged to have legible photocopies of your international academic records available.
 During our evaluation of your application, we may need to review these photocopies.
 Please be prepared to send them at our request.